 Disaster Recovery (DR) is a process that helps you prepare for any kind of unwanted disaster.
 The DR process is designed to reduce the negative impact on a company due to a loss of any service.
 In the production world of scalable applications, DR is just as important as any other nonfunctional requirement.
-In this article, we will discuss how to use N2WS Backup & Recovery (CPM) effectively to achieve proper Disaster Recovery for AWS.
+AWS cross region backup is particularly important In this article, we will discuss how to perform AWS cross region backup using N2WS Backup & Recovery effectively to achieve proper Disaster Recovery for AWS.

 In the early days, organizations were selecting cloud as their DR option.
 However, with growing popularity and adoption of the cloud, the cloud vendor had to offer DR mechanism for native cloud applications.
 For that purpose, AWS not only has a scalable and comprehensive snapshot mechanism but a presence in 16 regions and 42+ availability zones, which is ideally suited to support backup and DR. AWS offers on-demand, scalable and pay-as-you-go infrastructure that also helps in planning the DR process.

 In this article, we will briefly describe the different DR options on AWS as well as provide you with a step-by-step guide to automating your AWS cross-regions DR considering your RTO and RPO preferences.

 One of the key aspects of DR is identifying your RTO & RPO to help design the right DR solution.
 Let’s first understand the two key SLA parameters for disaster recovery.

 RTO stands for Recovery Time Objective.
 It is the time taken by an organization to restore the service after it was disrupted due to some disaster.
 For example, if a site was down due to some major issue at 11:30 PM and the SLA for the site says that it should be back and up by maximum 1:30 AM, the RTO is two hours.